Julian is a filmmaker and photographer. He received his M.A. in Communication from Wichita State and currently works for Yale University.

 In addition to this, the heat also cooked an estimated 1 billion sea creatures to death, a majority of which were mussels.

-Along with the terrible toll in human lives lost to the heat, the loss of such a large swath of marine life is likely to have detrimental effects on the environment.
-Mussels in particular are an intermediary step in the food chain and play an important role in filtering particles out of the water.
+Along with the terrible toll on human lives lost to the heat, the loss of such a large swath of marine life is likely to have detrimental effects on the environment.
+Mussels, in particular, are an intermediary step in the food chain and play an important role in filtering particles out of the water.

 It's believed to be the worst die-off of marine life in nearly 15 years.

 5. Remington Submits Thousands of Memes in Sandy Hook Court Case

 Since the Sandy Hook school shooting in Newtown, Connecticut, firearms manufacturer Remington has filed for bankruptcy and has been embroiled in a lawsuit for wrongful marketing brought forward by nine Sandy Hook families.